 How to write a research paper outline: useful examples and tips

 Even the most daunting paper becomes a piece of cake with the right outline.
 It's the skeleton of your entire paper, and hey, even a masterpiece painting starts with some sketching, right?
-Now, we're diving into the art and science of creating a killer research paper outline.
+How do you succeed with your writing?
+There are two options here.
+Firstly, you can detect a reputable essay writing platform and buy research paper online from a trusted service.
+Secondly, you can accept the challenge and dive into the art and science of creating a killer research paper outline.
+Keep reading the article if you are determined to accept the challenge and keep working on your writing skills.

 What is a research paper outline?